YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

 3. Each resnet block has two convolutional layer, batch normalisation layer, and relu activation.
 At the end of each resnet block, identify conv layer and the output of two resnet blocks are added.

-4. Following every resnet block except for the last resnet block, SE block contians average pooling, convolutional layer, relu activation, convolutional layer, relu, sigmoid and concatenation of the previous output and the output from the resnet block.
+4. Following every resnet block except for the last resnet block, SE block contains average pooling, convolutional layer, relu activation, convolutional layer, relu, sigmoid and concatenation of the previous output and the output from the resnet block.
 Finally, the output of this concatenation is combined together with the identity conv layer.

 The overarching model architecture is described in a diagram below.

 ![model](./Model_diagram.png)

-The model architecutre is built with Tensorflow from scratch.
+The model architecture is built with Tensorflow from scratch.

 ```
 def ResNet_SE_like(x):